szwen/bikeproject/README.md

 ## tools

 * `print_sound_index`: you need to run this script to know the USB index in which the sound input is plugged.
-This sound index needs to be updated in the record_sound script.
+This sound index needs to be updated in the `record_sound` and `realtime_frequency` scripts.
 * `record_sound`: modify the name of the file in the script and update the dev_index according to the previous script.
 It records a 10' wav file.
 * `plot_wav_file`: as the name says.
 * `analyse_wav_file_testdownsample` & `analyse_wav_file_testrpm` test the algorithms for downsampling and computing the rpm according to the peaks found.
 Some parameters would need to be adjusted to the signal (plot_wav_file helps) such as: